Galdoba/MEmu5/README.md

 ## I would be glad to receive:

-full (detailed) description of bugs you encounter
+Full (detailed) description of bugs you encounter

 Ideas and maybe advice on how to do a better code

+You can send it all to galdoba@mail.ru

 ## Actions Guide